- Airwallex is aimed at businesses of all sizes making financial transactions in a global market.

-Airwallex says that it does not yet support personal accounts and personal transfers, but may do so in the future.
+Airwallex says it does not yet support personal accounts and transfers but may do so in the future.

 Pros and cons

-- No international transfer transaction fee for most major currencies, low $10 fee for other currencies.
+- There is no international transfer transaction fee for most major currencies and a low $10 fee for other currencies.

 - Favourable currency exchange rates for users, adding only a 0.3% or 0.6% margin to interbank exchange rates.